 The next edition of the PhenoRob Seminar Series on August 14, 2020 from 10:00 to 12:00 will feature talks by two external speakers.
-Prof. Dr. Ulrich Schwaneberg, Head of the Institute of Biotechnology at RWTH Aachen, will present novel concepts in the area of protein engineering for innovations in plant health, and Mark Hoffmann, researcher at Fraunhofer Institute for Intelligent Analysis and Information Systems IAIS , will present the new ATLAS project.Continue reading “Seminar Series with external guests”
+Prof. Dr. Ulrich Schwaneberg, Head of the Institute of Biotechnology at RWTH Aachen, will present novel concepts in the area of protein engineering for innovations in plant health, and Mark Hoffmann and Julian Theis, researcher at Fraunhofer Institute for Intelligent Analysis and Information Systems IAIS , will present the new ATLAS project.Continue reading “Seminar Series with external guests”

 When a computer scientist talks to a plant expert: A new exchange opportunity for researchers in the field of digital agriculture has been created.
 The International Conference “Digital Technologies for Sustainable Crop Production” (DIGICROP) will take place on November 10, 2020 for the first time and in a remote fashion.
 The scientific event addresses an interdisciplinary audience working at the intersection of engineering, robotics, computer science, crop sciences, agricultural sciences, phenotyping, and economics.
 DIGICROP thus faces the challenge of combining very diverse fields of expertise for a new research topic to achieve completely new insights in the field of digital technologies addressing progress in agriculture, especially crop production.Continue reading “New Conference on Digital Crop Production in November 2020”